FuelLabs/fuel-docs/src/for-developers/ts-sdk.md

 The Fuel TS SDK is a toolkit for build dapps on The fuel network.
 You can use the SDK to execute scripts, interact with contracts, list transactions, balances and more.

-To get started using the Typescript SDK:
+To get started using the TypeScript SDK:

 - [SDK Docs](https://fuellabs.github.io/fuels-ts/)
 - [TS Quickstart Guide](https://fuellabs.github.io/fuels-ts/QUICKSTART.html)